frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

 # DESCRIPTION
 FPGrowth is an algorithm for discovering frequent itemsets in a transaction database.
 The input of FPGrowth is a set of transactions called transaction database.
-Each transaction is a set of items.
-Frovedis supports numeric and non-numeric values for transaction data.
+Each transaction is a set of items. **Frovedis supports numeric and non-numeric values for transaction data.**

 For example, consider the following transaction database.
-It contains 4 transactions (t1, t2, .., t4) and 4 items (1, 2, 3, 4).
+It contains 4 transactions (t1, t2, t3, t4) and 4 items (1, 2, 3, 4).
 The first transaction represents
 the set of items 1, 2 , 3 and 4.

     Transaction id      Items